zeljkolucic/PyTanja/README.md

 # PyTanja
 PyTanja is a graphic simulation of searching algorithms written in Python programming language.
-The main application window contains two-dimensional map which consists of different kinds of field and an agent who is moving through the map using a beforehand defined searching algorithm.
-The final cost of the path depends on the cost of different kinds of field.
+The main application window contains two-dimensional map which consists of different kinds of fields and an agent who is moving through the map using a beforehand defined searching algorithm.
+The final cost of the path depends on the cost of different kinds of fields.
 The goal is to lead the agent from start to finish.

 ## Running the application
 The program is run from terminal using command: